ash3327/major-fyp-2024/README.md

          * T-SNE result on 15 distinct faces:
              * ![](/readme-src/output-tsne.png)
              * The clusters are clearly visible, indicating that they might still be easily separable.</details>
+         * **Directions**: the original source did NOT generate new triplets for every iteration.
+This causes the triplets (specific anchor-positive-negative triplets) to be reused instead of fully utilizing the available images.
 2. Time Series
    * Involves sequential data - dynamic gesture sequences.
 This can be complicated for starters, so we may first focus on static gestures.
 3. Graph